kristianlm/chicken-nrepl/readme.md

     [procedure] (nrepl-loop #!key eval read print writeln)

 Start a standard REPL-loop: print the prompt, read an s-expression, evaluate the expression, print the result and repeat.
-Exceptions are reported and data is flushed.
-This can be used inside the optionally supplied `spawn`-procedure above.
+This procedure can be used in the optional `spawn`-procedure of `nrepl`.

+It reports exceptions, ensures data is flushed and limits the print output to avoid flooding your nrepl session (so that `(make-vector 10000)` is safe).

 ## Practical use